katiektea/100-days-of-code/log.md

 I think I figured out a way to insert a stylesheet into EJS.
 It was quite a discovery journey for me.

+### Day 55: Wednesday 12th August, 2020 ###

+Making a lot of progress with my courses.
+I think I'm done with Colt's Udemy course.
+I ended up styling my web page myself, and figuring out how to fix my images and code.
+Started with ReactJS Frontend Web Development for Beginners.
+I learned to work with my Windows Terminal today and calling the command line.

+Installed Nodejs and global installation of React.
+There are several commands in react that I am working with.

+**Thoughts**

+I am feeling quite overwhelmed with the abundance of work I am tackling right now.
+However, this calls for nothing but time management, discovering efficient ways to complete tasks and prioritise.

+While creating these projects, I am also learning a variety of soft skills such as introspection, different mindset when coding, changing my mindset when working towards particular tasks.

+We will get tbere.

 ------------------------------------------------------------------